barrysteyn/node-scrypt/Readme.md

 All scrypt output is encoded into Base64 using [René Nyffenegger](http://www.adp-gmbh.ch/) [library](http://www.adp-gmbh.ch/cpp/common/base64.html).
 The character sets that compromises all output are `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/`.

 #Usage
-##Authentication
+There are both asynchronous and synchronous functions available.
+It is highly recommended not to use the synchronous version unless necessary due to the fact that Node's event loop will be blocked for the duration of these purposefully slow functions.

+##Asynchronous Authentication
 For interactive authentication, set `maxtime` to `0.1` - 100 milliseconds.

 ###To create a password hash

     var scrypt = require("scrypt");
-    var hash;
     var password = "This is a password";
     var maxtime = 0.1;

     scrypt.passwordHash(password, maxtime, function(err, pwdhash) {
-        if (!err)
+        if (!err) {
-            hash = pwdhash; //This should now be stored in the database });
+            //pwdhash should now be stored in the database }
+    });

-Note `maxmem` and `maxmemfrac` can also be passed to hash function.
+Note: `maxmem` and `maxmemfrac` can also be passed to hash function.
 If they are not passed, then `maxmem` defaults to `0` and `maxmemfrac` defaults to `0.5`.
 If these values are to be passed, then they must be passed after `maxtime`  and before the callback function like so:

     var scrypt = require("scrypt");
-    var hash;
     var password = "This is a password";
     var maxtime = 0.1;
     var maxmem = 0, maxmemfrac = 0.5;

     scrypt.passwordHash(password, maxtime, maxmem, maxmemfrac, function(err, pwdhash) {
-        if (!err)
+        if (!err) {
-            hash = pwdhash; //This should now be stored in the database });
+            //pwdhash should now be stored in the database }
+    });

 ###To verify a password hash